rac021/certme-quarkus-extension/README.md

    -Dcertme_ignore     : if TRUE, Certificate Generation will be ignored.
 Default : FALSE
 ```

-4. Build Step With Tests ( By Default, the tests aree skiped ! )
+4. Build Step With Tests ( By Default, the tests are skiped ! )

 ```bash